 3pm sharp: We leave Melbourne before the rush hour, we don’t want to start the road trip in traffic.
 Also, according to Google Maps, the trip takes about 3h30m.
 Adding a stop for coffee/toilet and other unforeseen circumstances, let’s say it’s 4 hours away.
 We want to reach Bright by 7pm and go out for dinner.

 7pm: We made it!
 Well, to be completely honest it was 7.15pm.
 We easily find the way to BIG4 Bright Holiday Park, where our luxury 2 bedroom villa is waiting for us.
 As it’s a quite cold evening I really appreciate the staff turn on the heater for us and it was nice and toasty inside the villa.
-I have a quick look around and set a date with the very inviting looking spa bath.
+I have a quick look around and set a date with a very inviting looking spa bath.

 8pm: We walk to the main street where most of the restaurants, bars and cafes are – it’s only about 5 minutes walk from the BIG4 Bright Holiday Park.
 We try one of the restaurants that were recommended to us, but unfortunately, they’re booked out and the soonest we could get a table would be 9.15pm.
-We’re starving, so we settle for our second choice – Grape and Grain.
+We’re starving, so we settle for our second choice – Grape and Grain [update: the bar is now permanently closed].
 The place seems popular with the locals, the everyone-knows-everyone type of place, but nevertheless, we feel welcome.
 My beer battered flathead is exactly what I needed after the long drive and Hubby’s beef burger hits the spot and leaves him in a food coma.
 I also make the greatest discovery of the trip: as I wasn’t in a mood for wine I ordered a local cider – the Alpine Cider.
 Beautiful, dry cider – I won’t exaggerate if I say the best one I’ve ever tried.

 7am: Is it ever possible to sleep in when you’re on holidays?
 I hardly ever can.
 I think I must be too anxious, too excited to start my day.
 We wake up to a very foggy morning and decide to go for a walk.
 It’s really quiet everywhere, so we feel like we’re all alone in Bright.
 It’s beautiful, though.
 At the very end of autumn, the leaves are still hanging on the trees and make me smile when I look at the gorgeous colours.
 The sun starts to shine through the fog and I think, as a hopeless romantic, that I’m falling in love with this place.
 We walk past a bakery and buy a sourdough bread that we’ll use with our dinner tonight.